 Burger King was established in the year 1954 in Florida, United States.
 The multinational instant food company has its foot in over 100 countries with 18675 restaurants.
 In which, India holds 268 restaurants (259 – company-owned; 9 – Sub-franchised)

 Burger King India Limited enters as a public company with an IPO size of Rs.
 810 Cr for a total of 13.5 Cr equity shares.
 The price band of a share is between Rs.
 59-60.
-This IPO involves both Offer for sale (OFS) and Fresh Issues.
+This IPO involves both Offer for Sale (OFS) and Fresh Issues.

 - Offer for sale – 6 Cr Equity shares (Rs.
 450 Cr)